-A total of 59 (1.61%) larvae from 26 oviposition cages reached the second larval instar in the F1 DC bioassay.
+A total of 54 (1.56%) larvae from 16 oviposition cages reached the 2nd larval instar in the F1 DC bioassay.
 Consequently, the following confirmatory experiments were conducted.

-The 59 surviving second-instar larvae from the DC bioassays were individualized in boxes and fed on MON 810 leaves.
-Two of these larvae, from a single oviposition cage from Zone 1, moulted to the third larval instar and survived 10 days feeding on Bt maize leaves (although they died without reaching the fourth larval instar; Table 11a).
-Thus, the siblings of these two larvae (about 125 larvae from the original oviposition cage) were raised on artificial diet up to the next generation (F2).
-As a result, 105 F2 neonates were treated with the diagnostic concentration (1091 ng/cm2).
-Two of the treated larvae moulted to the second larval instar after 7 days, but none of them moulted and survived for ten days when they were subsequently fed on MON 810 maize.
-In addition, 600 F2 neonates, siblings of the above, were fed on MON 810 maize and 30 neonates, used as controls, on conventional maize.
-After 10 days, none of the larvae fed on Bt tissue were able to moult, whereas 29 larvae (97%) fed on conventional maize had moulted to second or third larval instar (Table 11b).
+The 54 surviving L2 larvae from the DC bioassays were individualized in boxes and fed on MON 810 leaves.
+One of these larvae, from a single oviposition cage from Zone 2, moulted to the 3rd larval instar and survived 10 days feeding on Bt maize leaves (although they died without reaching the fourth larval instar; Table 11a).
+Thus, the siblings of this larva (about 125 larvae from the original oviposition cage) were raised on artificial diet up to the next generation (F2).
+As a result, 168 F2 neonates were treated with the diagnostic concentration (1091 ng/cm2).
+One of the treated larvae moulted to the 2nd larval instar after 7 days, but it did not survive for ten days when it was subsequently fed on MON 810 maize.
+In addition, 1200 F2 neonates, siblings of the above, were fed on MON 810 maize and 60 neonates, used as controls, on conventional maize.
+After 10 days, none of the larvae fed on Bt tissue were able to moult, whereas 58 larvae (97%) fed on conventional maize had moulted to 2nd or 3rd larval instar (Table 11b).